pyscript/docs/docs/user-guide/builtins.md

     of why this is currently considered bad practice.

 These attributes are expressed as `py-*` attributes of an HTML element that reference the name of a Python function to run when the event is fired.
+You should replace the `*` with the _actual name of an event_ (e.g. `py-click`).
-The `*` is replaced by the name of event, in a similar fashion to how all [event handlers on elements](https://html.spec.whatwg.org/multipage/webappapis.html#event-handlers-on-elements,-document-objects,-and-window-objects) start with `on` (e.g. `onclick`) in standard HTML.
+This is similar to how all
+[event handlers on elements](https://html.spec.whatwg.org/multipage/webappapis.html#event-handlers-on-elements,-document-objects,-and-window-objects) start with `on` in standard HTML (e.g. `onclick`).
 The rule of thumb is to simply replace `on` with `py-` and then reference the name of a Python function.